AarshShah9/ENSF380-FinalProject/README.md

 # 380-Final Project

-This is the repo that houses the project for the ENSF-380 final project that creates a application for the Wildlife Rescue that scedhules tasks based on a SQLDatabase and inferred tasks based on the amimals kept and provides a GUI that allows the user to create .txt file of the schedule for the day.
+This is the repo that houses the project for the ENSF-380 final project that creates a application for the Wildlife Rescue that schedules tasks based on a SQLDatabase and inferred tasks based on the amimals kept and provides a GUI that allows the user to create .txt file of the schedule for the day.

 ## Table of Contents